-Our dog Daisy chased and captured a wasp…in her mouth.
+Our dog Daisy chased and captured a wasp … in her mouth once.
 We didn’t see it actually happen, but had seen her snap at flying bugs before.
 She was stung multiple times and exhibited an allergic reaction.
 We quickly took her to the vet for treatment.

 Most of the time, an insect sting is just painful and irritating for your dog (just like humans).
 Multiple stings can be dangerous especially inside the mouth or throat.